primeqa/primeqa/docs/README.md

 - modify `/docs/api/index.rst` to add new package link access
 - modify `/docs/_templates_/custom-left-section-api-pkg.html` to add new package link access
 - modify `.gitignore` to avoid commit _autosummary generated files for the new package
+- modify `docs/scripts/copy-readme-to-docs.sh`and add the new package readme to be copied to docs automatically